nasa/harmony-trajectory-subsetter/CHANGE.md

+[version 0.2.5] 2025-02-21

+- **DAS-2310**
+ - Correct how requested groups with no spatial coordinates in subsets with only spatial constraints are determined and added for special temporal subsetting.

 [version 0.2.4] 2025-01-22

 - **DAS-2289**
  - Update the missing datasets in the Applicability attributes of trajectorysubsetter_varinfo_config.json to support earthdata-varinfo==3.0.1

 [version 0.2.3] 2025-01-02

 - **DAS-2273**
  - Working on the CI/CD team for the Trajectory Subsetter build, we are still experiencing intermittent failures, though they have decreased in frequency.
 To further reduce these failures, the following changes were implemented.
  - Add "--no-cache" to tests.Dockerfile
  - Update to "rockylinux:8" per suggestion from CI/CD
  - Remove "channel default" per DAS-2237

 - **DAS-2245**
  - Update configuration files (trajectorysubsetter_varinfo_config.json,
    subsetter_config) to reflect ATL10 v006's current architecture so
    that ATL10 subset.
 Update earthdata-varinfo==3.0.0

 [version 0.2.2] 2024-11-12

 - **DAS-2272**
  - Remove beam_refsur_ndx variable from ATL10 configuration since it no longer exists in the ATL10 version 6.

 - **DAS-2247**
  - Add support for ATL10 v006 configuration and functionality while maintaining backward compatibility with ATL10 v005.
 Include unit tests for both ATL10 v005 and v006.

 [version 0.2.1] 2024-10-29